 While we determined the risk of the purchase card program was low, the risk assessment should not be interpreted to mean that the program is free from illegal, improper, or erroneous purchases and payments, or that the risk assessment will remain unchanged.

-GKA made no recommendations.
+The report contains one finding and three (3) recommendations.
 USAID's response to the draft report is included in Appendix B.

 We appreciate the assistance you and your staff extended to us during this risk assessment.